In 2018, the people of Tennessee elected Marsha Blackburn as first woman to represent the Volunteer State in the United States Senate.

-Marsha’s public service is dedicated to promoting opportunities for women and making America a more prosperous place to live.
-Marsha’s leadership philosophy is based on her experiences in the private sector as a small business woman and author, as well as being a mother and grandmother.
+Her leadership philosophy is based on her experiences in the private sector as a small businesswoman and author, and as a mother and grandmother.